05nelsonm/kmp-tor-resource/library/resource-frameworks-gradle-plugin/README.md

   }
   ```

-- Re-sync your project; framework(s) should now be located in `build/kmp-tor-resource`
+- Re-sync your project; framework(s) should now be located in the root project's `build/kmp-tor-resource` directory
   ![image](../../docs/assets/frameworks-gradle-plugin/build-dir.png)

 - Add `LibTor.xcframework` to your `Xcode` project: